openstack/glance-specs/specs/rocky/approved/python-glanceclient/deprecate-v1-support.rst

 Spec Lite: Deprecate Images API v1 Support
 ==========================================

-:problem: The Images API v1 is targeted to be removed in Queens, hence there
+:problem: The Images API v1 is targeted to be removed in Rocky, hence there
           is no reason to continue carrying v1 support in the glanceclient.

-:solution: Announce that the Queens release of the python-glanceclient will
+:solution: Announce that the Rocky release of the python-glanceclient will
-           be the last release that will support the Images v1 API and that support will be removed in the first major release of the Rocky cycle.
+           be the last release that will support the Images v1 API and that support will be removed in the first major release of the S cycle.

 :impacts: DocImpact